Beaver Scouts (The Scout Association): Motto

-Since 2002, the Beaver Scout section shares the general Scout motto of Be Prepared.
-Prior to 2002, the motto was Fun and Friends, which is reflected in the usual programme for the section, which made use of play to put across Scouting ideas of friendship and community.
+The Beavers original motto was Fun and Friends which was used in activities but, since 2002, they have copied the Scout motto of Be Prepared.

 Awards and badges

-Beaver Scouts can gain a number of awards and badges covering the range of the programme.
+Beavers can gain a number of awards and badges covering the range of the programme.
 A number are core badges that are often earned by members as part of their time in the section.
-The Membership Award is given to Beavers after they have made their promise and been invested into the Movement, the Joining In Award recognises participation in the programme in yearly chunks and the Moving-On Award is given once a Beaver Scout has completed their time in Beavers and moved into Cub Scouts.
+The Membership Award is given to Beavers after they have made their promise and been invested into the Movement, the Joining In Award recognises participation in the programme in yearly chunks and the Moving-On Award is given once a Beaver has completed their time in Beavers and moved into Cubs.

 Activity Badges

-As of September 2020, Beaver Scouts can earn 22 activity badges covering a range of skills and pursuits which can be earned as part of colony programme activities or at home in their own time.
+As of September 2020, Beavers can earn 22 activity badges covering a range of skills and pursuits which can be earned as part of colony programme activities or at home in their own time.
 The current badges are: Animal Friend, Book Reader, Builder, Camp Craft, Collector, Communicator, Cook, Creative, Cyclist, Disability Awareness, Experiment, Explore, Faith, Gardener, Global Issues, Health and Fitness, Hobbies, International, Photographer, Safety, Space and Sports.

 The requirements have been updated and changed over time and a few badges have been discontinued.
 In 2015 as part of a re-fresh, the Adventure, Air Activities and Healthy Eating activity badges were all replaced (with the My Adventure Challenge award, Air Activities Staged Activity badge and Cook activity badge respectively) and the Imagination and Health & Fitness badges were discontinued with the requirements being covered in the My Skills challenge.
 The Health and Fitness badge was later re-introduced with different requirements in 2016.
 They are circular yellow badges with a navy blue border, a design maintained since 2002.